Seri Perdana

-Seri Perdana is the official residence of the Prime Minister of Malaysia, located in Putrajaya, Malaysia.
+Seri Perdana is the official residence of the prime minister of Malaysia, located in Putrajaya, Malaysia.

 History

 Construction began in 1997 and was completed in 1999.
 The building shares similar architecture with Perdana Putra.
-The first resident of this house was Mahathir Mohamad, followed by Abdullah Ahmad Badawi, Najib Razak, Mahathir Mohamad for the second time, Muhyiddin Yassin, Ismail Sabri Yaakob, and Anwar Ibrahim.
+The first resident of this house was Mahathir Mohamad in his first term of prime ministership, followed by Abdullah Ahmad Badawi, Najib Razak, Mahathir Mohamad for the second time, Muhyiddin Yassin, Ismail Sabri Yaakob, and Anwar Ibrahim.